-The academic calendar for MSW classes is sent to you from the Program Director.
-Please note that the semester schedules for online courses and for traditional classroom courses on campus are not necessarily the same.
-Classes begin on August 16 and end on December 11 for the fall semester.
-Classes begin on January 10 and end on May 4 for the spring semester.
-Commencement is on May 7.
+The academic calendar for MSW classes is sent to you from the Program Director and posted on the MSW Moodle page.
+Please note that the semester schedules for MSW classes and other university classes are not necessarily the same.
+MSW classes begin on August 15 and end on December 10 for the fall semester.
+MSW classes begin on January 16 and end on May 13 for the spring semester.
+Commencement is on May 13.